Finding courage and self-love while living with complex trauma

 _Tanya Markul

 It is a gift of long-term survival that one becomes highly functional in the midst of a body and nervous system that is continually hijacked.
 It takes so much courage, mindfulness, acceptance, and loving yourself completely – warts and all to continue on, to keep trying, breathing, and living.
-If you are reading this and have endured amid trauma, abuse and neglect I bow to your bravery and courage, and willingness to be here.
-I see you and I honor your grace and wisdom for continuing, and joining me on this warrior’s journey to meet the self exactly where you are – here – now.
+If you are reading this and have endured trauma, abuse, and neglect I bow to your bravery, resilience, courage, and willingness to be here.
+I see you and I honor your grace and wisdom for continuing and joining me on this warrior’s journey to meet the self exactly where you are – here – now.

 It was when I stopped searching for home within others and lifted the foundations of home within myself I found there were no roots more intimate than those between a mind and body that have decided to be whole.